cjvanlissa/MSRC_LPA/manuscript/manuscript.md

 could not be fixed by medical attention, as compared to participants in the second class.
 Participants in the first class were relatively less likely to report a history of NSSI.

-**NOTE: This is just a placeholder.
-Please interpret the results substantively.**

 <div class="figure">